buenos-casa/analysis/poster.md

 ### Conclusions
 #### Feature selection:
 ##### Price gap analysis
-Actual price of each property is the most driving factor of the price gap.
+Actual price of each property is the most driving factor of the price gap followed by public wifi access and cellular percent.

 ##### Advertised price
+Public transportation is the most important feature across time in all regions of Buenos Aires and is most oberved in Eastern barrios.
+In addition, Southern barrios produce notable MIR scores with public wifi and health.
+Interestingly, Western Buenos Aires produce higher scores pertaining to education percent despite most schools and univsierites being positioned in the East.
+Nothern barrios tend to place emphasis on nearby education percent, and health and sports facilities while resulting in the smallest vairance amongst feature importance.

 ### Mislabelled Homes:
 We found that barrios that had lower percentiles of Education and Computer literacy had a much higher likelihood of mislabelling their property location.
 Also, we noted that the majority of the mislabelled households per barrio were found on the edges of the barrios.